What is a Profile?

-There are two ways to embed a profile.
-One method is automatic and is controlled in Photoshop’s “Color Settings” dialogue by choosing “Preserve Embedded Profile.”
-When you save an image file that either has a profile assigned to it or was converted to a profile, that profile will be embedded.
+There are two ways to embed a profile in Photoshop.
+One method is controlled in Photoshop’s “Color Settings” dialogue by choosing “Preserve Embedded Profile.”
+The profile will be embedded when you save an image file that either has a profile assigned to it or was converted to a profile.

 Assigning Profiles in Photoshop

-Assigning a profile is nothing more than viewing an image file as it would appear on another device.
-Color values within the image file will not change, but its appearance will.
+Assigning a profile is like viewing an image file as it would appear on another device.
+The image’s color values remain unchanged, but its appearance might alter.

-For example: If you are viewing an image file that has the embedded profile of SWOP (U.S. Web Coated (SWOP) v2) and assign it our profile (MP_CMYK . . .), you would notice some colors shifting.
-This is normal because every CMYK profile is designed for a specific device.
+For instance, viewing an image file with the embedded profile of SWOP (U.S. Web Coated (SWOP) v2) and then assigning our profile (MP_CMYK . . .) might result in some colors shifting, which is expected since every CMYK profile is designed for a specific device.